joshuaddf/code-canvas-3/README.md

 ### To do
 - [x] Built this website.
-- [ ] Built it again on my own to fully understand it.
+- [ ] Build it again on my own to fully understand it.
 - [ ] Add some content.
 - [ ] Add animations using framer-motion.